oracle-livelabs/developer/dev-ai-app-dev-retail/connect-to-env/connect-to-env.md

 ## Task 3: Get familiar with Jupyter Notebooks

-You will use a Jupyter Notebook in JupyterLab to build and test the loan recommendation system.
+You will use a Jupyter Notebook in JupyterLab to build and test the return authorization system.
 If you are new to notebooks, the following tips will help you get started and work smoothly.

 1. **Executing Code Blocks**: You can run code in two simple ways: press **Shift+Enter** to execute and move to the next cell, or click the **Play/Execute** button in the menu bar at the top of this tab.
 Both methods work interchangeably.